 reasonably identify what public records are being requested, the

-university may deny the request but will provide the requestor with
+University may deny the request but will provide the requester with

-an opportunity to revise the request by informing the requestor of
+an opportunity to revise the request by informing the requester of

 the manner in which records are maintained and accessed in the